 Crown exemption for controlled military list equipment and technology owned by the UK MOD

-Exemptions from Export and Trade Control licence for controlled military goods owned by the Crown.
+Exemptions from export and trade control licences for controlled military goods owned by the Crown.

-Crown exemption does not apply to the transfer from the United Kingdon of any goods or technology controlled under the EU dual use regulation.
+Crown exemption does not apply to the transfer from the United Kingdom of any goods, technology or software controlled under the EU dual use regulation.

 The UK Crown is not bound by the provisions of the Export Control Act 2002 for goods specified by schedule 2 of the Export Control Order 2008 (ie the UK military list which forms part of the UK Strategic Export Control Lists).